-The new center enables collection of feed intake data on boars from our three nucleus breeds: Duroc, Yorkshire and Landrace.
+The center enables collection of feed intake data on boars from our three nucleus breeds: Duroc, Yorkshire and Landrace.
 This means we are able to gather real-world information from more than 7,500 boars each year.
-We have three other testing sites located in Nebraska and South Dakota.
+We have five other testing sites located in Nebraska and South Dakota.
 Once boars are tested, they are selected for either customer shipments or reproduction at DNA Genetics nucleus farms to drive future genetic improvement.

 North American Markets